Truck Accident Causes

 Causes of 18 Wheeler Accidents

-As with typical automobile accidents, truck related accidents share many of the same initial sources.
-There are, however, a number of specific circumstances that are unique to the trucking industry that cause certain truck accidents to take place.
-The nature of the semi-tractor truck in one of these collisions in nearly all cases imparts massive trauma, or death, to the occupants of the smaller automobile while the truck driver walks away — injury free.
-If you have been hurt or lost a loved on in a truck accident, contact our expert Alabama truck accident lawyers here at Wettermark & Keith, LLC.
+As with typical automobile accidents, truck-related accidents share many of the same initial sources.
+There are, however, a number of specific circumstances that are unique to the trucking industry that causes certain truck accidents to take place.
+The nature of the semi-tractor truck in one of these collisions in nearly all cases imparts massive trauma, or death, to the occupants of the smaller automobile while the truck driver walks away — injury-free.
+If you have been hurt or lost a loved one in a truck accident, contact our expert truck accident lawyers here at Wettermark & Keith, LLC.
 Our top attorneys have over three decades of experience battling these large companies and have the resources needed to make your case come to fruition.

-Distracted driving remains a significant source for accidents in Alabama.
+Distracted driving remains a significant source of accidents in the Southeast.
 Additionally, driver inattention causes a large number of vehicle collisions as well.
-When drivers of large commercial vehicles fail to pay attention to the changing conditions around them, serious catastrophic accidents can take place.
-Alabama, while still a cell phone use allowed state (by most drivers), has legislation in the form of House Bill 2 on the calendar for 2012 which would ban the use of cell phones while driving.
-Reports published by the NHTSA illustrate a direct correlation between cell phone use / texting while driving a motor vehicle.
+When drivers of large commercial vehicles fail to pay attention to the changing conditions around them, catastrophic accidents can take place.
+It is currently against the law in Alabama, Florida, and Tennessee to use a cell phone while operating a vehicle.
 Truck drivers engaged in phone conversations while driving put the lives of others on the road at great risk.